-But, does it really matter that you wear the right temperature for your coloring?
-YES!
+Does it matter if you wear the right temperature for your coloring?

 Once you start adding your right colors, then your whole wardrobe comes together and works effortlessly with your perfect neutrals.